Internet Marketing for Criminal Defense Lawyers

 Why Criminal Defense Attorneys Choose Internet Lava

-Over the last ten (13) years, we have earned our reputation as one of the best law firm marketing companies for criminal defense attorneys.
+Internet Lava is focused on internet marketing, SEO, and website design for criminal defense attorneys.
+Most of our clients are criminal defense and DUI attorneys.
+For more than fifteen (15) years, we have earned our reputation as one of the best law firm marketing companies for criminal defense attorneys.
 Not only do we design the most beautiful sites, but we also put a heavy emphasis on SEO through better content.
+That focus has helped our clients excel in AI-driven search tools for the cases they want most.

-Our company is large enough to provide a turn-key approach for all of the firm’s internet marketing needs, including designing a stunning website, developing content to attract the firm’s ideal clients, implementing the best SEO strategies, setting up the firm’s online profiles on third party sites, and optimizing the firm’s social media platforms.
+Our company is large enough to provide a turn-key approach for all of the firm’s internet marketing needs, including designing a stunning website, developing content to attract the firm’s ideal clients, implementing the best SEO and AI strategies, setting up the firm’s online profiles on third party sites, and optimizing the firm’s social media platforms.

 Call us for a free consultation to discuss the best SEO services for lawyers practicing criminal defense.